TV Tropes Needs Your Help

 - The short-lived Manifest Eternity was to concern a technologically-advanced human-led empire which, after having conquered its own universe, finds itself a target for conquest by an empire of magical beings from another universe.

-- In the comic book series Hellblazer, the protagonist John Constantine wins his battles using this trope.
+- In Hellblazer, the protagonist John Constantine wins his battles using this trope.
 He once defeated the god-demon Nergal by trapping him inside a computer, before the computer opened a gateway to Heaven where angels ripped Nergal apart.

 - Easy to find in most Conversion Bureau War Fics and Deconstructions.
 As for which side wins, it usually depends from writer to writer.